unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Proven migration path for Xamarin.Forms

 In addition to providing 3rd party control MAUI Embedding, Uno Platform is a proven modernization path for Xamarin.Forms apps.
 We've collated numerous [docs](https://platform.uno/xamarin.forms) to aid you in the migration.
 Big brands such as **TOYOTA** have already migrated some of their apps to Uno Platform.
+Note: Uno Platform is not built on top of on .NET MAUI.

 Watch TOYOTA's [video testimonial](https://youtu.be/TeA6zEq5MGk?t=1449).